iCliniq Logo

 According to history, you have been diagnosed with MGUS (monoclonal gammopathy of undetermined significance).
 But now, due to increased viscosity in blood by monoclonal paraproteins, you have symptoms like hypertension, headache, rash, etc.

-So as per my opinion, it could be the progression of MGUS, and you should rule out multiple myeloma by bone marrow aspiration study and serum protein immunofixation electrophoresis.
-Bone marrow conclusive in rule out multiple myeloma.
-If it is detected than treatment can be done for that.
+So, in my opinion, it could be the progression of MGUS, and you should rule out multiple myeloma by bone marrow aspiration study and serum protein immunofixation electrophoresis.
+Bone marrow is conclusive in ruling out multiple myeloma.
+If it is detected, then treatment can be done for that.
 Urine Bence Jones protein detection is not diagnostic to rule out multiple myeloma.

-Inflammation due to ligament injury can be treated by anti-inflammatory medicine.
+Inflammation due to ligament injury can be treated with anti-inflammatory medicine.

-For septicemia, blood culture is needed and antibiotic given accordingly.
-Your ANA level also should be checked to screen for the autoimmune disorder as well.
+For septicemia, a blood culture is needed, and an antibiotic is given accordingly.
+Your ANA level should also be checked to screen for the autoimmune disorder.
 You should consult a good internal medicine specialist for your physical examination and management.

 Patient's Query